What is CEO fraud?

-CEO fraud email scams are on the rise.
+CEO fraud phishing email scams are on the rise

 CEO fraud, a new kind of corporate email security threat, has risen sharply in recent months.
 Also known as whale phishing, CEO fraud email scams impersonate individuals with access to financial information or other sensitive data into making wire transfers or divulging bank account numbers, credit card information, passwords and other highly valuable data via email.
 These CEO fraud scams often target or impersonate CEOs or CFOs, or other C-level executives.